application-lab/1-welcome-to-app-lab-Cara-Cai/README.md

 # About Me
 Hello!
 My name is Cara Cai and I live in Shanghai, China.
 I work hard on going out of my comfort zone and stretching myself.
-I have a lot of hobbies such as doing sports and listehing to music.
+I have a lot of hobbies such as doing sports and listening to music.
 I am also a volleyball player.
 My college life has begun in NYU Shanghai with the goal of learning new things and meeting more friends.

 I'm a freshman of NYU Shanghai, China's first Sino-American university.
 And my high school is Weiyu High School in Xuhui District.
 Currently I'm interested in IMA/IMB so I chose Application Lab as my elective course.
 And I am thinking about learning music theories and commanding new skills so I chose songwriting as another elective course.